LinYuanNYU/HPML_MaskDetection/README.md

 Obviously, Yolov5l6 has the best result with input image size as 1280 * 1280.
 Indeed, in the following test, this model gives nearly perfect results.

 ## Evaluation
-the highest mAP we achieved is 83.8%.
+the highest mAP I achieved is 83.8%.
 I did some analysis, the main defective factor is the detection of class "wearing masks inapporpiately".
 For further improvement, we can focus on this direction.
 For example, do some class-specific image augmentation of the dataset.

 Here's one image shows the ability of this network: